 1940: The New York Rangers and the Montreal Canadiens play in the first hockey game to be televised in the U.S. The game was aired on W2WBS in New York with one camera in a fixed position.
 The Rangers beat the Canadiens 6-2.

-1934: Baseball Hall of Fame manager John McGraw dies of uremic poisoning at age 60 in New Rochelle, N.Y.
+1934: Baseball Hall of Fame manager John McGraw dies of uremic poisoning at age 60 in New Rochelle, New York.
 In 31 years as manager of the New York Giants, he led the team to 10 National League pennants and three World Series titles.
 His total of 2,763 victories as a manager ranks him second overall behind only Connie Mack, but he still holds the National League record with 2,669 wins.
 As a player, he played 16 seasons in the majors, mostly for the Baltimore Orioles of the National League.
 He also played for the St. Louis Cardinals, the American League Baltimore Orioles and the New York Giants, and was credited with helping to develop the hit-and-run, the squeeze play and other strategic moves.

 1933: The USS Ranger is launched.
 It is the first U.S. Navy ship to be built solely as an aircraft carrier.

-1932: Country music singer Faron Young, whose best-known songs include "If You Ain't Lovin' (You Ain't Livin')," "Live Fast, Love Hard, Die Young," "Hello Walls" and "It's Four in the Morning," is born in Shreveport, La.
+1932: Country music singer Faron Young, whose best-known songs include "If You Ain't Lovin' (You Ain't Livin')," "Live Fast, Love Hard, Die Young," "Hello Walls" and "It's Four in the Morning," is born in Shreveport, Louisiana.
 He died at the age of 64 in Nashville, Tenn., on Dec.
 10, 1996, a day after he attempting suicide by shooting himself.

 1932: Adolf Hitler obtains German citizenship by naturalization, which allows him to run in the 1932 election for Reichspräsident, the president of the Reich.
 Hitler would end up coming in second to incumbent President Paul von Hindenburg, but his strong showing established him as a force in German politics.

-1927: Bluegrass singer and banjo player Ralph Stanley is born in McClure, Va.
+1927: Bluegrass singer and banjo player Ralph Stanley is born in McClure, Virginia.
 Along with his older brother Carter Stanley, he formed the Stanley Brothers duo in 1946.
 They toured with their band, the Clinch Mountain Boys, for the next 20 years until Carter's death, becoming known for songs such as "Angel Band," "Rank Strangers," "Little Maggie" and "Man Of Constant Sorrow."
 Ralph Stanley continued as a solo artist after his brother's death, eventually reforming the Clinch Mountain Boys.
 He was inducted into the International Bluegrass Music Hall of Honor in 1992 and into the Grand Ole Opry in 2000.
 In 2002, he received his first ever Grammy Award for Best Male Country Vocal Performance for his rendition of "Oh Death" from the movie soundtrack for "O Brother Where Art Thou."

 1920: Sun Myung Moon, the religious leader best known as the founder of the Unification Church and for his claim that he was a messiah, is born in what today is North Korea.
 He died at age 92 on Sept.
 3, 2012.